usnistgov/PrivacyEngCollabSpace/tools/risk-assessment/FAIR-Privacy/README.md

 **Primary Focus Area:** Privacy Risk Assessment

 **Brief Description:** FAIR Privacy is a quantitative privacy risk framework based on FAIR (Factors Analysis in Information Risk).
 FAIR Privacy examines personal privacy risks (to individuals), not organizational risks.
-Included in this tool is a PowerPoint deck illustrating the components of FAIR Privacy and an example based a hypothetical smart lock manufacture.
+Included in this tool is a PowerPoint deck illustrating the components of FAIR Privacy and an example based a hypothetical smart lock manufacturer.
 In addition, an Excel spreadsheet provides a powerful risk calculator using Monte Carlo simulation.

 **Additional Notes:**
-V2.11 March 2022 Update:a revised version of the PowerPoint deck and calculator are provided based on the example used in the paper "Quantitative Privacy Risk" presented at the 2021 International Workshop on Privacy Engineering. https://ieeexplore.ieee.org/document/9583709  The newer Excel based calculator
+V2.11 March 2022 Update: A revised version of the PowerPoint deck and calculator are provided based on the example used in the paper "Quantitative Privacy Risk" presented at the 2021 International Workshop on Privacy Engineering (https://ieeexplore.ieee.org/document/9583709).
+The newer Excel based calculator:
 * uses a Poisson distribution for threat opportunity (previously Beta-PERT)
 * uses Binomial distribution for Attempt Frequency and Violation Frequency (Note: inherent baseline risk assumes 100% vulnerability)
 * provides a method of calculating organizational risk tolerance